Jeff Broin: Philanthropy

-In 2019, Broin announced a $2 million gift for construction of the precision agriculture facility at South Dakota State University, citing SDSU's increasing commitment to precision agriculture as an important step toward combatting climate change.
+In 2019, POET announced a $2 million gift for construction of the Raven Precision Agriculture facility at South Dakota State University, citing SDSU's increasing commitment to precision agriculture as an important venture.
+POET also gifted $5 million toward the POET Bioproducts Center, a first-of-its-kind research center at SDSU, which opened in October 2023.

 Personal life

 Jeff Broin grew up near Kenyon, MN.
 He holds a degree in Agricultural Business from University of Wisconsin and is husband of over 27 years to his wife, Tammie, and father to three children - Alyssa, Miranda, and Austin.